gerryw1389/gerryw1389.github.io/_posts/2016-10-10-ccna-general-switchingcreating-ports.md

 #### To create an access port:

-   - NOTE: All ports should be access ports by default, we still configure them to make sure.
+   - All ports should be access ports by default, we still configure them to make sure.
 Switch to switch or switch to router should be trunk ports.

    ```tcl
    Switch(config)#interface f0/5